Serve in aCopper mug or Collins glass

 "The vodka drink with a kick" is simply vodka and ginger beer with a squeeze of lime served over ice.
 This drink's all-important enlivening spice is provided by the ginger beer so pick your brand wisely.

-Traditionally served in a copper mug.
-The Moscow Mule was created in 1941 - 1946 (the date and place of creation are disputed).
+Part of the Buck family of cocktails, the Moscow Mule was created in 1941 - 1946 (the date and place of creation are disputed).

 John G. Martin had recently (in 1939) acquired the rights to Smirnoff vodka for Heublein, a small Connecticut-based liquor and food distributor.
 Meanwhile, Jack Morgan, a friend of his and owner of Hollywood's famous British pub, the Cock'n'Bull Saloon on Sunset Strip, was trying to launch his own brand of ginger beer but sales were not going well.